2sic/2sxc-docs/2sxc Docs Generator/basics/configuration/index.md

 > **Resources** on the other hand are simply meant for language/culture specific labels, logos and similar.
 > They are also dynamic, so they can have as many values as you need.

-This is how it works as of now:

 ## Global Level

 ### Global Configuration